cloudfox/sKugies/Tutorials/Programming/01 - Foundation/Hello World.md

 ---

+### General Format

-Here is a general structure of a main file
+Here is a general format of a main file

 ```
 file header - technically optional but good practice